libp2p/punchr/README.md

 ### RaspberryPi

-Download a `linux_armv6` or `linux_armv7` release from the [GitHub releases page](https://github.com/dennis-tra/punchr/releases).
+Download a `linux_armv6` or `linux_armv7` release from the [GitHub releases page](https://github.com/dennis-tra/punchr/releases), rename it to `punchrclient`, and give it execute permissions `chmod +x punchrclient`.
 Then you could install a systemd service at `/etc/systemd/system/punchr-client.service`:

 ```text
 [Unit]